broadinstitute/warp/website/docs/Pipelines/ATAC/README.md

 ### ATAC installation

 To download the latest ATAC release, see the release tags prefixed with "Multiome" on the WARP [releases page](https://github.com/broadinstitute/warp/releases).
-All Multiome pipeline releases are documented in the [Multiome changelog]().
+All ATAC pipeline releases are documented in the [ATAC changelog](https://github.com/broadinstitute/warp/blob/develop/pipelines/skylab/multiome/atac.changelog.md).

 To discover and search releases, use the WARP command-line tool [Wreleaser](https://github.com/broadinstitute/warp/tree/master/wreleaser).